pranavrc/shellmap/README.md

     Feb_2015.txt
 ```

 We have three positional arguments, one for the date, one for the month_year, and one for [pre|curr|post].
 First we'd like to check the output commands to see what's going to run.
-So here's what we do:
+So here's what we do, using the format `\$N@` for positional arguments:

 ```
 $ mkdir final_reports && cd $_